bangsluke/BigLynn2023/README.md

 # Big Lynn

-An information page for the Big Lynn golf competition including details and stats from past years.
+An information page for the Big Lynn golf competition, including details and stats from past years.

-## Live Site

-The live site can be found at <https://biglynn2023.netlify.app/info>

 ## Start Up